 Beltzhoover or South ZHoove, was the first black community of the South Side.
 St Clair Village also known as the Darccide was a project that was demolish in the early 2000s, with people relocating to Knoxville/Brownsville.
 Arlington Heights is a small project that was torn down, leaving only 7 buildings to be left.

 Pittsburgh Gangs and Hoods of West Side:

 The West Side is home to the West Side Convicts.
-Fairywood was the old home to one of Pittsburgh biggest projects, Broadhead Manor and Westgate Village Convicts.
+Fairywood was the old home to two of Pittsburgh’s largest housing projects, Broadhead Manor and Westgate Village.
 Other West Side hoods are Crafton Heights – Greenway Park Apts, Chartiers City or C City home to 50K and 100K, Sheraden, and Elliot.